kiboschool/course-programming-2/src/lessons/inheritance-and-error-handling/inheritance.md

 An instance of `PersistedListIntoLines` will still have the `append` and `insert` methods, because it has **inherited** those methods from the GenericPersistedList class.

-An instance of `PersistedListIntoJson` will still have the `append` and `insert` methods, because it has **inherited** those methods from the GenericPersistedList class.

-Inheritance can be used for many purposes.
+An instance of `PersistedListIntoJson` will still have the `append` and `insert` methods, because it has **inherited** those methods from the GenericPersistedList class.Inheritance can be used for many purposes.
 It's often useful when there are two classes that have the same set of methods, but are in different modes and end up implementing the methods differently.

+> ### Practice
+> Open `main_v4_inheritance.py` in replit.
+(There is a link to replit at the top of this page).
+> * At the bottom of the file, create an instance of the `PersistedListIntoLines` class that saves into the file "fruit.txt"
+> * Use the `append` method to add the string "apples" to the list
+> * Use the `append` method to add the string "bananas" to the list
+> * (Notice that the append method works even though `PersistedListIntoLines` does not have that method.
+This is because it is using the method from `PersistedListGeneral`).
+> * Open "fruit.txt" and see the contents.

 ## Terminology

 We can think of the GenericPersistedList as the *parent*, and the PersistedListIntoLines class as the *child*.
 We can use the terms *parent class* and *child class*.

-> Because object-oriented programming has been around for so many years, and has been added to so many different languages, people sometimes use the same terms for the same concepts.
+> Object-oriented programming has been around for decades, and it has been added to very many different programming languages.
+People sometimes use the different terms for what is essentially the same concept.
 So instead of *parent class* and *child class*, people will sometimes say *super class* and *sub class*, or *base class* and *derived class*.

-## Video

-Please watch the first 5 minutes of this video, for a lot more information about inheritance in Python.

-<div style="position: relative; padding-bottom: 56.25%; height: 0;"><iframe src="https://www.youtube.com/embed/C8qE3mKiBrQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>